 A SharePoint list is one of the most powerful and flexible features of SharePoint, but its potential is often overlooked.
 One of the reasons for this is that lists are often regarded as a feature that only IT professionals or those with sufficient technical knowledge are able to exploit, but actually, SharePoint lists are not that difficult for power users and citizen developers to utilise.

 Another potential reason that lists get side-lined is because they have been around for so long and are not really the focus of attention.
 SharePoint lists are far from being shiny and new, but used in the right way, they can deliver great value and play a key role in business apps and solutions.
+Read more about SharePoint lists and the key benefits and features, in our article: SharePoint lists: The Beginner’s Guide.

 SharePoint lists vs Excel sheets